 Advanced Path System

-JAF extends dotsuite’s simple dot notation with powerful path features:
+JAF extends dotsuite’s simple dot notation with more powerful features:

 Exact Paths